On this page

 Code Quality

-ESLint — Non-negotiable for JavaScript/TypeScript.
+Non-negotiable for JavaScript and TypeScript.
 Catches errors before you run the code.
-Configure once per project, run automatically on save.
+Configure once per project and it runs automatically on save.

-Pylint / Ruff — For Python.
+For Python.
 Ruff is dramatically faster than Pylint (written in Rust) and catches most of the same issues.
-Switch if you haven't already.
+Switch if you have not already.

 Productivity